730alchemy/dotfiles/readme.md

 #### Prepare To Run The Script

-1. ensure the following environment variables are set
 - DOT_ZSH - must have the same value as DOT_ZSH in the file dotfiles/zsh/.zshenv
 - DOT_REPO - set to the folder in which the dotfiles repo was cloned (e.g. ~/dotfiles)
-1. ensure the following directories exist
-    - $HOME/.vim
+- $HOME/.vim - directory must exist

 #### Run The Script
+- run the script in a zsh shell

+#### After running the script
+* restart the terminal to use node and npm

 ## VIM